- Table of Contents

 Maintaining good sleep hygiene for your children can be challenging to say the least.
 Now add in a time change with “spring ahead” or “fall back” and it can be exhausting, to say the least!
 Adjusting to Daylight Savings Time (DST) time change should take no more than a few days or a week at most.
 Having good sleep hygiene for your kids all year long can make that transition easier.

 The term sleep hygiene encompasses 3 components: bedtime routine, bedroom environment, and things to do in the daytime that help your body get ready for a restful night.
 Let’s talk first about what parents can do to create better sleep hygiene for kids.
 Then we can tackle transitioning to the DST time change.

 Sleep Hygiene (Part 1) – Bedtime Routine

 We often hear that human beings are creatures of habit.
 Once we are in the habit of certain activities, our bodies begin to anticipate what’s coming next.
-It goes without saying, a consistent bedtime routine is key to helping our bodies get ready for sleep.
+It goes without saying, a consistent bedtime routine is a key to helping our bodies get ready for sleep.

 Plan for the same bedtime & wake-up time every day

 This routine can greatly help your child’s body know when to wind down and when to get going for the day.
 Even if they end up having an occasional late night on a weekend or holiday, wake your child up at the usual time the next morning to keep their body’s rhythm from getting off cycle.

 Start a predictable series of activities 30 to 60 minutes before bedtime to help your child wind down